compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

     Make sure you have access to the OSCAR cluster or request one by contacting support@ccv.brown.edu.
 If you are not comfortable with the Linux environment, you can consult the tutorial [here.](https://compbiocore.github.io/cbc-linux-tutorial/linux_explication/) You should also [set up bioflows.](#/docs/tutorials/Setup_bioflows_env)

     !!! danger
-        You need to have an priority account on OSACAR to run this with real datasets as the resources for exploratory accounts are not sufficient.
+        You need to have an priority account on OSCAR to run this with real datasets as the resources for exploratory accounts are not sufficient.

     !!! caution